Walter-Stroebel/llmbench/README.md

 [You will find the tests used in the Proof of Concept project here](https://github.com/Walter-Stroebel/Jllama/tree/main/src/main/resources).
 The files ending in JSON are the actual test files, their format should be quite easy to understand.

+Within this repository, a comprehensive test run is documented, showcasing 'Mistral 7B'—a highly regarded model—serving both as the LLM under examination and the evaluator.
+Detailed insights are available [here](mistral.md).
+Given the thorough nature of the testing process, where each question is posed ten times followed by an evaluation of all responses at the document's end, the file is sizeable.
+The scoring methodology is rigorously designed to pursue perfection, allocating 0.1 point for each affirmative (YES) response and deducting 0.2 points for each negative (NO) response.

-In this repo, you will find a real test run using the beloved model "Mistral 7B" as both the LLM under test and the evalutator [here](mistral.md).
-A downloadable version in HTML is [here](mistral.html) as well, the HTML version is created using PanDoc (pandoc -f markdown mistral.md mistral.html).
+Additionally, an HTML version, suitable for download, is available [here](mistral.html) The HTML version is created using PanDoc (pandoc -f markdown mistral.md mistral.html).

 [This](running.png) is a screenshot of the test being run; it takes a few minutes for most small models.
-All of the source for this (and more functionality) you will find in my [Jllama](https://github.com/Walter-Stroebel/Jllama) project here on GitHub.
+The complete source code, along with additional functionalities, is accessible through the [Jllama](https://github.com/Walter-Stroebel/Jllama) project here on GitHub.

 Note that running the test requires a bit of knowledge and skill, you will need to have [Ollama](https://github.com/ollama/ollama) installed and be able to build the repo using Maven, which in turn requires Java.
 I have only tested this on Linux but it should be possible to get things running on Windows and MacOS as well.